Review How the Driving While High Test Works and 2023 Legal Defenses

 How Driving Impaired Or High From Marijuana Will Raise Car Insurance Rates

 When all states eventually do pass laws to legalize Marijuana everywhere for recreational and medical use, it is important to realize it will still be a criminal offense to drive while high on any type of drugs.
 This drug DUI and DWI law will apply regardless whether it is pot, prescription medication, or even some over the counter supplements.

 If a driver decides to plead guilty or gets convicted of the charge of driving while high, they can expect car insurance rates to go up for the next 5 years after a Marijuana DUI offense.
 However, it is important to point out that only a conviction for the charges, not the arrest itself, which will result in higher auto insurance rates.

 A conviction for this offense will have high costs for many reasons, and a major expense is because car insurance rates can increase as much as $5,000.
-Although just because a driver is arrested for driving while high on Marijuana DUI charges, it does not mean they will automatically get convicted in court and be subjected to pay these raised auto insurance premiums.
-This due to the fact while the new laws give police more authority to arrest someone with this offense, in contrast, it also gives lawyers more legal defenses to get a driver’s Marijuana DUI charge dismissed when it gets to court.
+Although just because a driver is arrested for driving while high on local Marijuana DUI charges, it does not mean they will automatically get convicted in court and be subjected to pay these raised auto insurance premiums.
+This due to the fact while the new laws give police more authority to arrest someone with this offense, in contrast, it also gives lawyers more legal defenses to get a driver’s Marijuana DUI charge dismissed when it gets to county court.

 Driving While High August 2023 Additional Law, News References: